Jorge Barlín

 Jorge Barlín (April 23, 1850 – September 4, 1909) also known as Jorge Barlín Imperial, Jorge Alfonso Imperial Barlín and Jorge Barlín é Imperial following Spanish naming customs, was the first Filipino consecrated a bishop in the Roman Catholic Church.
-He served as bishop of the Diocese of Nueva Cáceres (now an archdiocese) in the Philippines until 1909.
-He was the first Filipino and Bicolano bishop and was parish priest and vicar forane of Sorsogon from 1887 to 1906.
+He served as Bishop of Cáceres (now an archdiocese) in the Philippines until 1909.
+He was the first Filipino and Bicolano bishop, and was parish priest and vicar forane of Sorsogon from 1887 to 1906.